bayneri/adapt/README.md

     ]
 }

-Well after filling the json, you are almost all set.
 ```
+Well, after filling the json, you are almost all set.

 2. Run the script `adapt.js`, which will _adapt_ your info to apiDoc structure. 😉
    ```
    node adapt.js